 Download the slides in a larger format

 Feel free to reprint either of these documents for personal use (and not for commercial use or making any $$$).
-Kindly cite me / this blog as the source.
-Here’s the full reference for this post:
+Kindly cite me and my blog “Chronic Illness Trauma Studies by Veronique Mead, MD, MA” as the source.

 References [ + ]